karikas/blitline_php/README.md

 # PHP wrapper for Blitline API

-This is a PHP wrapper for Blitline's cloud-based image processing API, by Michael Karikas (@mkarikas).
+This is a PHP wrapper for Blitline's cloud-based image processing API.
 I have nothing to do with Blitline but really wanted to use their system in our PHP code... hence this library.

 ## Prerequisites
 Before using this library, please ensure you have an application ID from Blitline - see www.blitline.com for details.
-They start you off with a free account, it's easy!
 You'll need to be running PHP 5.3 and have CURL installed, I believe that's it.

 ## How to use this